-Furnace Repair versus Replacement
+Furnace Repair Costs

 One final consideration regarding furnace repair or replacement is heating efficiency.
 The Annual Fuel Utilization Efficiency (AFUE) number is the percentage of fuel your system converts to heat versus being lost through its exhaust or other deficiencies.
 Older systems, those approaching 20 or more years are probably running at around 70 percent efficiency.
 According to Energy Star, installing new and more efficient heating and air conditioning equipment can cut your energy costs by about $200 dollars a year for the average home.
 Savings that can help pay for a new system.

-Common Furnace Problems
+Common Furnace Repair Problems

-- Failure to change or clean filters.
+Failure to change or clean filters.
 A clogged filter forces your system to work harder to circulate the heated air.
 The extra strain can fry fan motors and their limit switches, inviting costly repairs.

-- A faulty fan limit switch may cause the blower to run continuously, shortening its expected life span and/or frying the motor.
+A faulty fan limit switch may cause the blower to run continuously, shortening its expected life span and/or frying the motor.

-- If the pilot light will not stay lit, it could be as simple as a draft in the room.
+If the pilot light will not stay lit, it could be as simple as a draft in the room.
 Verify all windows and doors are closed and eliminate any drafts by caulking, installing weather stripping or replacing thresholds.
 This problem could also indicate a more serious problem with a dirty or faulty thermocouple.

 If you suspect a problem with your furnace, do not hesitate to call in the professionals.
-Delaying the call could be dangerous for you or lead to more costly repairs down the road.
+Delaying the call could be dangerous for you or lead to more costly furnace repairs down the road.

-How to Prepare for a New Furnace Installation
+How to Prepare for a Furnace Installation

 Installing a new furnace is a major undertaking.
 Furnace installations can take anywhere from a few hours to a couple of days depending on the scope of the project.
 Most homeowners only face this project a few times in their lifetimes.
 Preparing your home before the technicians arrive is a crucial part of the project that your installers will appreciate.

-- Remove any clutter around or near the furnace areas.
+Remove any clutter around or near the furnace areas.
 A clean area maintains a safer and more efficient work area.

-- Remove valuable and irreplaceable objects from the work area.
+Remove valuable and irreplaceable objects from the work area.
 Although most technicians take extreme care not to cause damage, accidents happen.

-- A new furnace usually includes a new thermostat.
+A new furnace usually includes a new thermostat.
 Have some touch up paint on hand to cover any imprint leftover from the old equipment.

-- Treat others as you would want to be treated.
+Treat others as you would want to be treated.
 Happy technicians usually perform better on the job.
 They will go the extra mile for you if you are courteous, provide them with restroom facilities and offer them a cold drink or two.